Doctor of Pharmacy

 Candidates who have received or will receive a baccalaureate degree or who have completed units in excess of the minimum required will be considered more favorably than applicants who have fulfilled only minimum requirements.

 Prepharmacy RequirementsTo be eligible for admission to the School of Pharmacy, students must take the required prerequisite college courses, including general chemistry, organic chemistry, general biology, physics, biochemistry, molecular biology, microbiology, mammalian physiology, calculus, statistics, general psychology or introduction to sociology, macroeconomics or microeconomics, communication, English and electives from the social and behavioral sciences and humanities.
 These science requirements should be completed at any accredited four-year university.
 All other requirements may be completed at a two-year college.

 Grades of pass/no pass or credit/no credit will not be accepted (unless a course is only offered on a pass/no pass basis).

 Mathematics and Physical SciencesCourses must include calculus, statistics, general chemistry, organic chemistry and physics.
 Only courses for science majors are acceptable.
 It is highly recommended that math and science courses be completed during the regular academic year and not during a summer term.

 Calculus: one semester or two quarters of calculus are required.
 The course should include differential and integral calculus for science majors.
 The recommended course at USC is MATH 125.

-Statistics: One course in statistics (not business statistics) is required.
+Statistics: One course is required.